pombredanne/centidb/docs/notes.rst

 MongoDB, and 90% of all DBMS wheel reinventions existing since.
 So this library is the product of frustration.
-On a recent project while experimenting with compression, I again partially implemented what this library should be: a small layer that implements indexing, and gently placates the use of some Cold War era technology.
+On a recent project while experimenting with compression, I again partially implemented what this library should be: a small layer that implements indexing, and gently placates the use of Cold War era technology.

 Use cases